pfacouetey/energy_efficiency_predictor/README.md

 - Compare performance with additional machine learning models (e.g., Random Forest, Gradient Boosting), and even test some deep learning models.

 ## License
-This project is licensed under the terms of the MIT license.
+This project is registered under the terms of the MIT license.
 For any further details, consult the `LICENSE` file.

 ## Contributing
 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.